Missouri State University child development center waiting list application

 An administrative team member will then begin contacting families, starting with highest priority, to offer a space in the program.

 Families can remain on the waiting list until a space becomes available for them.
 If a family is offered a space in the program and they decline, their name can remain on the list if requested, however, they will not necessarily be given priority over other families the next time space becomes available.
-All families on the waiting list will be contacted via e-mail quarterly or bi-yearly to determine if they wish to remain active on our list.
-It is the parent/guardian’s responsibility to provide any updates/changes to the information on the waiting list (address, phone, etc.) via the auto-generated reply sent to the original e-mail address.
+Children on the waiting list will automatically be removed when they age out of the program/when they are kindergarten eligible.
+Families will not be contacted about the waiting list unless an appropriate space becomes available for their child.
+It is the parent/guardian’s responsibility to provide any updates/changes to the information on the waiting list (address, phone, etc.) via the auto-generated reply sent to the original email address.
 The administrative team will not make updates or changes to the waiting list at applicant’s request.

 MSU CDC is a looping facility.
 This means that children stay with the same teachers and classmates until they exit our program.
 We DO NOT promote children out of their classroom on their birthday.
 Instead, the entire class moves together from year to year.
 This means, that we do not have spaces open like a traditional child care facility and is why your child may remain on the waiting list for an extended period of time.